skywind3000/asyncrun.vim/README.md

 The `-pos` field accepts an uppercase `TAB`, to create tab on the left of current tab.
 When using internal terminal in a split window, AsyncRun will firstly reuse a finished previous terminal window if it exists, if not, a new terminal window will be created in given position.
 Tab based terminal can also be reusable if `-reuse` is provided.

-### Customize Runners
+### Extra Runners

-Except the quickfix and internal terminal, AsyncRun is capable to run command in another tmux split or a new gnome-terminal window/tab with the advantage of [customizable runners](https://github.com/skywind3000/asyncrun.vim/wiki/Customize-Runner).
+Except the default quickfix and internal terminal behavior, AsyncRun is capable to run command in another tmux split or a new gnome-terminal window/tab with the advantage of extra runners.

 By default, AsyncRun is shipped with some popular runners: